Construction

 Construction season is short on the prairies, so the City of Saskatoon strives to get as much done as possible during the spring and summer months.

 This is your hub for the most up-to-date information about significant and impactful construction projects in the city.
-You will also find information about the different types of road treatments used, interactive maps, tips on how to merge in traffic, and how to subscribe to the Daily Road Report.
+You will also find information about the different types of road treatments used, interactive maps and tips on how to merge in traffic.

 No matter the time of year, all current road construction projects can be viewed on the Road Restrictions and Construction Projects Map.
 Construction work zones are clearly marked with orange signs and pylons.
 Please slow down, pay attention, and watch for workers.